Crate training a puppy makes toilet training simpler and also gives the youngster a 'safe' space of their own

 More on crate training a puppy

 Dogs find it uncomfortable and a little stressful to urinate or defecate where they sleep so by keeping a puppy in a crate when she is young, she is less likely to mess.
 She will still have limited control of her bodily functions, so by carrying her outside approximately every hour and rewarding her every time she goes to the loo in the desired area will work wonders.
 Using paper, puppy pads and so on only confuses the dog.
 One minute you are praising them for going to the loo inside and the next you tell them it is wrong.

 Timing toilet trips

-A common mistake some make is assuming the puppy will need to go to the loo during the night.
+Don’t assume that the puppy will need to go to the loo in the night.
 While they do have tiny bladders and will probably have the odd accident, sensible timing of their feeds can help them in the early weeks of training.
-I ensure their last feed is early enough that they have time to defecate before bedtime.
-I usually take them out at around 11pm and then let them out again about 6am.
-I have known owners set their alarms for a 3am toilet stop.
-While this might mean the puppy is less likely to have an accident in those early stages, you run the risk of introducing a habit of insisting they go outside every night at that time.
+Ensure their last feed is early enough that they have time to defecate before bedtime.
+You could take them out at around 11pm and then let them out again about 6am.
+Don’t be tempted to have a 3am regular toilet break – you could be introducing it as a habit that will be hard to break.

 Puppy crates are safe places

 The final reason for choosing to crate-train is the habit of chewing.
 Some dogs chew and some don’t.
 (More on avoiding chewing by dogs here.)